abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

-If the interface partition [`Core/Transaction/Transaction.ixx`](https://github.com/cadifra/cadifra/blob/2026.2/code/Core/Transaction/Transaction.ixx) is modified, ideally only the files which use declarations from it, would need to be recompiled.
-That is the files:
+If the interface partition [`Core/Transaction/Transaction.ixx`](https://github.com/cadifra/cadifra/blob/2026.2/code/Core/Transaction/Transaction.ixx) is modified, ideally only the files which use declarations from it would need to be recompiled.
+That is, the files:

 1. [`Diagram/TransferSet.cpp`](https://github.com/cadifra/cadifra/blob/2026.2/code/Core/Diagram/TransferSet.cpp)
 2. [`Element/Env.cpp`](https://github.com/cadifra/cadifra/blob/2026.2/code/Core/Element/Env.cpp)